parappayo/basic-jwt-wsgi/README.md

 Although I will be making attempts to create a quality solution demonstrating some good practices, be reminded that this project is provided *without warranty* and is meant only as a hobby project.
 Do not deploy this to production or use it in critical systems.

-## Setup
+## Take-Aways

-These steps will need to be revisited and simplified if and when I get Docker containers built for everything.
+Some stuff I learned from working on this demo.

-### Python
+* `/docker-entrypoint-initdb.d` is a folder you can add to Docker images for first-run database initialization scripts

 Python 3 with pipenv is required.
 The dependency libpq is needed to install psycopg2.